cs0320-s24/mock-jlee704-ezemel/README.md

 N/A

 # Tests
+Tests can be found in App.spec.ts in tests/e2e.
+To run tests, make sure playwright is installed, cd into the mock directory, and run npm test.
+Tests included test the layout of the page, the login and sign out functionality, and all of the preset commands.

 # How to
+To run locally, cd into the mock directory and run npm start.
+Then, open http://localhost:8000/ in your browser.

 # Collaboration
 *(state all of your sources of collaboration past your project partner.
 Please refer to the course's collaboration policy for any further questions.)*